 As an example, one of the first standard ad sizes was the strong horizontal size — the 468 by 60.
-That size has been replaced by the 728 x 90.
+That size has been replaced by the 728 x 90 and the 970×90.

 Online ad rates plummeted as well.
-The market was overwhelmed and began to block out the ads.
+Site visitors were overwhelmed and began to block out the ads.

-The trend started to reverse as ad sizes grew larger, which allowed advertising artists to focus more attention on graphics and brands.
+The trend started to reverse as ad sizes grew larger, which allowed ad creators to focus more attention on graphics and brands.
 As a result, effective banner advertising could serve both response and brand depending on the advertiser and campaign.

 One big challenge is getting both publishers and advertisers to understand the importance of branding in any effective banner campaign.

-ood response ads include more than just the ability to click through to the companion Web site.
+Although most people think of ad response rates as the ratio of clicks to impressions, good response ads include more than just the ability to click through to the advertiser’s Web site.
 They also should include a phone number, email address or business address when possible.